 Upload photos & video from your phone to your blog

 Now that you’ve managed to crank out a simple text-based post, how about giving posting photos and videos a shot?

 Remember the post editor?
 You were just there.
 (Helpful reminder: you got there by tapping the plus symbol at the top right of your list of posts).
 To add a photo or photos to your post, you’ll want to tap the picture icon at the bottom right of the screen:

-That pulls up the option to either add a photo from your phone’s photo library or take a new photo to drop into your post.
-Let’s take a look at adding an existing image first:
+That pulls up the option to add a photo from your phone’s photo library.
+Let’s take a look at adding an existing image:

 You might see a warning at this point that WordPress wants to access your images.
 If you’d like to use images you’ve saved to your phone, tap “OK” to give the WordPress app access to your photo library.
 Don’t worry; the WordPress app is a very responsible guest:

 Choose a photo from your photo library, and decide what size you’d like the image to be.
 What you choose depends on a few things: the width of your theme, the type of photo you’re uploading, and whether you have a good connection at the time.
 Based on those, you can decide if you’d to use like a sharper-but-bulkier high-resolution or a speedier-but-fuzzier lower-res image:

 You’ll now see that image being uploaded to your blog, which typically only takes a second or two with a good connection.
 Once it’s uploaded, you’re done — the app will add it to your post.
 Tapping on the image if you’d like to preview: